Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Datasets Collection, Fusion And Annotation

 \item \textbf{Nemo:} The dataset of \citet{Yazdi2022} includes frames extracted from raw videos of fires captured by ALERTWildfire's PTZ cameras, encompassing various stages of fire and smoke development.

 \item \textbf{Fuego:} Initiated by the Fuego project \citep{Govil2020}, this dataset was created by manually selecting and annotating images from the HPWREN camera network, based on historical fire records from Cal Fire.
-The authors are claiming 8500 annotated images with a focus on the early phases of fires, but only a subset of 1661 images are publicly available.
+Out of 8500 annotated images with a focus on the early phases of fires, the authors make publicly available only a subset of 1661 images.

 \item \textbf{AiForMankind:} Two training datasets emerged from hackathons organized by AI For Mankind \citep{Mankind2023}, a nonprofit focusing on using AI for social good.
 These datasets, combined into one, offer a substantial collection of annotated images for smoke detection and segmentation.